taustation-fan/taustation-fan.github.io/README.md

 opponents go up to level 22, with physical stats between 30 and 40, and equipped with tier 4 weapons.
 The final opponent also gives you random reward, which can be an item or a bond package.

+The cool-down period for *Enter the Sewers* is one day, which you can also halve by spending 10 bonds.

 ### Pursue a Career